• Enjoy spectacular views of the NY Harbor while learning about the Statue of Liberty, Ellis Island, and the American

 Within a square mile, we will cover a lot of historical and cultural ground, from Dutch roots to modern finance.
 We will also speak about Wall Street’s humble beginnings and about some of its famous figures, rivalries, and sites.
 We will explore the Financial District’s nooks and crannies, presenting you with stories about the buildings, places, and personalities you won’t find in a guide book.

-The tour ends conveniently near the entrance to the 9/11 Memorial (visitor passes can be reserved at 911Memorial.org).
+The tour ends conveniently near the 9/11 Museum (tickets can be purchased at 911Memorial.org).

 Basic Tour Info:

 • Schedule: Tuesdays at 10am, starting April 1

 • Length and Distance: 3.5 hours; 2 miles on foot (3 kilometers)